sheraadams/sheraadams.github.io/README.md

 Throughout my bachelor's degree at SNHU, I managed the inherent trade-offs associated with various design choices considering at each new project if it is worth the sacrifice of simplicity for a technically more efficient structure.
 There are many factors to consider in this scenario including the project’s intended use, compatibility considerations, scale, cost, and resources.

-**Course Outcome 4:** Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
+**Course Outcome 4:** Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices to implement computer solutions that deliver value and accomplish industry-specific goals.

 Throughout my studies at Southern New Hampshire University, I strived to use well-founded and innovative techniques, skills, and tools to implement computer solutions that deliver value to the end user.
 When I first began my studies, I set out to test each application on at least two computers before submitting my work.
 This is good practice as it allows us to check for file dependencies that we may not realize exist when developing solely on one system.